 The second thing to come up, was this notion that there is a “right path” and a “wrong path.”
 For Dante, the presence of twists, turns, the unexpected, was an indication that he clearly was on the “wrong” path.
 But might he have had another relationship to his journey if he expected – believed – that hills and valleys were simply part of the landscape instead of indicators that he’d gone off course?

-In thinking about both these ideas, I have been drawn to asking myself how is it that I respond to the instances in life in which I feel that I must relive a somewhat unpleasant part of my life and how is it that I interpret the various challenges, hick-ups, or detours that present themselves?
-The pain that Dante reported from having to relive challenging parts of one’s life, may have been sparked more from the awareness of the discrepancy between one’s ideals and reality.
-Or the pain could have been caused by continuing to cling so tenaciously to something that was never really there to begin with.
+In thinking about both these ideas, I have been drawn to asking myself: how is it that I respond to the instances in life in which I feel that I must relive a somewhat unpleasant part of life?
+How do I interpret the various challenges, hick-ups, or detours that present themselves and have presented themselves along the way?
+Do I see them as part of the landscape or are they omens indicating that I took a “wrong” turn some where?
+And then of course, what about Dante?
+Could the pain that Dante reported in having to relieve a challenging part of life been sparked by the awareness of the discrepancy between one’s ideals and one’s reality?
+Or was it caused by something else?
+Perhaps the tendency to continue to cling so tenaciously to something that was never really there to begin with?

-The questions I have for you, the questions I am working to answer for myself, are: How do you interpret the unexpected parts of the journey and how can you begin to soften your expectations of what “should be” versus what is?
-Likewise, what ideals might you need to surrender in order to not experience the present moment as being worse than a proverbial or literal death?
+- And then of course, in what ways might you begin to soften your expectations of what “should be” versus what is?
+What ideals or ambitions might you need to surrender in order to not experience the present moment as being worse than a proverbial or literal death?

-For me, these questions have to do with the identities I hold of myself as a dancer and an artist.
+For me, these questions relate very strongly to the identities I hold of myself as a dancer and an artist.
 For you, such questions could be applied to your intimate relationships, your chosen profession, your living situation, or even your quest for better health.
-Whatever it is, I would like to invite you to consider, how you might soften your approach just a little so that life doesn’t become some dark woods to be gotten through, over, or past as quickly as possible and instead whatever is going on right now is part of the landscape and an integral part of the story that you later retell triumphantly.
+Whatever they apply, I would like to invite you to consider how you might soften your approach just a little so that life doesn’t become some dark woods to be gotten through, over, or past as quickly as possible.
+By doing so, we might begin to make space for the possibility that whatever is going on right now might be part of the landscape, and as such, may be an integral part of the story that we later retell triumphantly.